-The key aspects to retaining personal training clients
+The key aspects of retaining personal training clients

-One of the first steps when it comes to building a foundation for a rock solid retention strategy is to highlight the end result that each of your clients want to achieve by working with you.
+One of the first steps when it comes to building a foundation for a rock-solid retention strategy is to highlight the end result that each of your clients wants to achieve by working with you.

 1: Get to Know Your Clients